MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **app_action** - Tells us the types of action the user took on the Apple watch, such as “archive_message” to help us detect issues related to a specific action such as being unable to successfully archive messages on the Apple Watch
+- **app_action** - Tells us the types of action the user took on the Apple watch, such as "archive_message" to help us detect issues related to a specific action such as being unable to successfully archive messages on the Apple Watch

 - **is_watch_app_installed** - Tells us if the user has installed our Apple Watch app on their device